 - pinch of salt

-Cooking Directions For Crockpot Chicken Stock:
+Cooking Directions For Crockpot Chicken Stock

 - Place all the ingredients into the bowl of a large slow cooker.
 I use a 5-quart size.
-Make sure the water level is at least 1/2″ below the top of the bowl.
+Make sure the water level is at least ½" below the top of the bowl.

 - Set the crock pot on low.
 It will slowly heat.
 Allow the stock to simmer for 8 to 10 hours.
 If the liquid level goes down as the stock cooks, top it up with more water after 4 hours of cooking.

 - Turn the heat off and allow the stock to cool slightly before passing it through a fine strainer.
 I remove the larger bones and vegetable pieces before straining the stock.
 Discard the left-over vegetables and chicken bones.
+If some solid pieces remain in the stock, strain it again.
+Passing the stock through a cheesecloth is the best way to remove small pieces of solids.

 - Refrigerate the stock for up to 3 to 4 days before using or freeze it for up to 3 months.